Superphysics Superphysics

 Pandolfo was both a first and second class mind.
 Whenever one has sufficient judgment to know good and bad, he can recognize the good and the bad in his staff.

-Nor will you ever be able to trust him, because he who has the state of another in his hands ought never to think of himself.
+You will never be able to trust him.
+This is because he who has the state of another in his hands should never think of himself.
+He should:

 When, therefore, servants, and princes towards servants, are thus disposed, they can trust each other.
 But when it is otherwise, the end will always be bad for either one or the other.